 singles ministries, but they tend to be isolated and shoved into a corner

-and ignored, instead of being integrated and connected to the main pulse of
+and ignored, instead of integrated and connected to the main pulse of

 church ministry.
-The result is single people have very little if any
+The result is that single people have very little if any

 influence in the Church.
 Paul spoke to the contrary; they have a